snoekiede/Esox.Rust.ObjectPool/README.md

 ## Disclaimer

+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.**

-**Use of this software is at your own risk.
-The author(s) are not liable for any damages, losses, or other consequences resulting from the use, misuse, or inability to use this software.**
+This library is provided as-is, without any guarantees or warranty.
+The authors and contributors are not responsible for any damage, data loss, or other issues that may arise from using this software in any capacity.
+Users assume all risks associated with the use of this library.

+By using this software, you acknowledge and agree that:
+- You use this software at your own risk
+- The authors are not liable for any damages, losses, or other consequences
+- No warranty is provided regarding the software's performance, reliability, or suitability
+- You are responsible for testing and validating the software for your specific use case
+- This software may not be suitable for mission-critical or safety-critical applications

+For production use, please conduct thorough testing and validation in your specific environment.